Itchy varicose veins

 - The skin may start feeling irritated—swollen, red, and sore

-Once this skin condition progresses, you may see the following symptoms and signs.
+Once this skin condition progresses, you may experience the following symptoms:

 - Dry, itchy, cracked skin

 - Swelling spreads to the calf

 - Ulcers or sores leak fluid when they’re healing

 - Open sores having a violet or red color on your lower legs or ankles

 In severe cases of stasis dermatitis, the skin of your lower leg may become extremely itchy and hard.
 Eventually, if this skin condition is left untreated, the skin of your lower leg may also get highly prone to infections.
 In some cases of stasis dermatitis, your calves may shrink as well.